jschaf/shime/README.md

 shime-choose-root`.
 It will prompt with the current root and you can change it to whatever you like.

 This should fit most workflows.
+My next patch will associate project roots with individual sessions, thus you can load many projects at once with their own GHCi instances and project roots.